mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 }
 ```

-- `grid-tempalate-rows` portions the card with enough space for the face values and the center spade ♠️
+- `grid-tempalate-rows` portions the card with enough space for the face values and the center spade ♠️.
-- `transform` tips the card over to the side enough that it will eventually looks like its spinning on its corner
+- `transform` tips the card over to the side enough that it will eventually looks like its spinning on its corner.
-- We give it a solid `background-color` to that nothing else bleeds through
+- We give it a solid `background-color` so that nothing else bleeds through.
-- The 'A♠️' is represented by the `.index` element and here we see we add one more class `.flipped` to express that the bottom right one needs to flip 180deg to turn upside down and in the correct corner.
+- The 'A♠️' is represented by the `.index` element and here we see we add one more class `.flipped` to express that the bottom right one needs to flip `180deg` to turn upside down and in the correct corner.

-Without the `rotateZ` transformation this is what our card looks like.
+Without the `rotateZ` transformation this is what a plain looking card looks like.

 <style>
 .front-only .card{animation:none;}